 Like "Blackfish," "Mission Blue" assaults us with horrific images of over-fishing and the dark side of maritime practices: the severing of shark fins for exotic cuisine, the systematic annihilation of bluefin tuna and the loss of much of the world's menhaden, a prey fish, to fish oil production.
 Refracted through "Blue," the whole industry starts to look more like a genocide, as the film forces us to look uncomfortably close at the realities and ramifications of our seafaring palates.

 Director and ocean pioneer James Cameron calls Earle "the Joan of Arc of the seas," and after watching "Mission Blue" it's hard to disagree.
-This woman has almost literally taken her entirely life out to sea, even pulling her kids out of school to go to the Galapagos, and letting a string of marriages suffer.
+This woman has almost literally taken her entire life out to sea, even pulling her kids out of school to go to the Galapagos, and letting a string of marriages suffer.
 She's one tough cookie.

 On my way home from the screening that night, I stopped for a bite to eat.
 But I did not order fish.